 The Future of Treatments

-As of today, most physicians still rely on combinations of radiation, chemotherapy, and surgery.
-Yet, as sciences progresses, more and more options are becoming available.
+Most physicians still rely on combinations of radiation, chemotherapy, and surgery.
+As sciences progresses, more options are becoming available.
 For example, cryotherapy is becoming more accepted as an alternative treatment combination.

 Cryotherapy consists of killing cancerous cells by freezing them via a needle.
 This type of treatment typically eliminates radiation therapy so that patients aren’t exposed to the harmful side effects of radiation.

 Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
 For questions and assistance, feel free to contact us at 800-793-4540.